Kamilla Hauknes Sjursen

 Field of work

+My research is in the intersection of computer science and glaciology, where I develop mathematical models to investigate past and future glacier changes and their relation to climate.
 I build and program mass balance models that use climatic and topographical data to simulate changes in glacier mass and runoff.
-The modelling focuses on Jostedalsbreen, the largest ice cap in mainland Europe, which I am lucky to have at my doorstep.
+In my PhD project I focused ton glaciers in Norway, and in particular in Jostedalsbreen, the largest ice cap in mainland Europe.
 The results of the modelling are a contribution to the JOSTICE project, which aims to investigate the physical and societal impacts of climate change effects on Jostedalsbreen.

-A focus of my PhD project is to investigate how statistical methods (e.g. Bayesian methods and machine learning) can be used to improve predictions in glacier mass balance models.
+A focus of my research is to investigate how statistical methods (e.g. Bayesian methods and machine learning) can be used to improve predictions in glacier mass balance models.
 Robust models with accurate assessments of uncertainty are an important basis for evaluating the impacts of glacier melt on local tourism, hydropower production, agriculture and landscape planning.

 Courses taught